 The hen will lay one egg every 24 hours.
 After the 3rd egg is laid, the hen and cock will start to incubate the eggs, laying a clutch of between 2-9 (average is 5, but rare mutations seem to lay less).
 Once incubation begins the chicks should hatch in roughly 14 days.
 When the temperature outside increases the eggs become overly stimulated and develop extremely quickly (10 days instead of 14) and often are not as healthy because they did not have enough time to properly develop.
 I prefer in the heat of the summer to give them a ‘resting period’ in which they take time off of breeding to recuperate.

 For finches the biggest determinants of

-premium price.
+premium price because of superior health.
 Others have selected for the number of eggs that the hen

 produces regardless of the size, and the hatchlings are often